Smith family

 May 2026

-Monumental brasses in churchyards are by and large rare but there is one area of the Gloucestershire Cotswolds where they are common.
-Usually they take the form of rectangular plates on gravestones but other shapes also occur, such as hearts, triangles and rectangles with a semi-circle protruding from the top edge in the form found on the clock-faces of grandfather clocks.
-The latter can be found elsewhere in the country inside churches and likely to represent a sideline of clockmakers like Robert Meller of Calver, maker of a brass in this form commemorating members of the Fynney family at Stoney Middleton, Derbyshire.
-However, in Gloucestershire more substantial churchyard monuments may also feature brass plates.
+Monumental brasses in churchyards are generally rare, but are common in one area of the Gloucestershire Cotswolds.
+They usually take the form of rectangular plates on gravestones but other shapes also occur, such as hearts, triangles and rectangles with a semi-circle protruding from the top edge (similar to the clock faces of grandfather clocks).
+This last shape can also be found elsewhere in the country inside churches, and is likely to represent a sideline of clockmakers like Robert Meller of Calver.
+He was the maker of a brass in this form at Stoney Middleton, Derbyshire, commemorating members of the Fynney family.

 Our mortal Stage is passt, our Lord is come